 Most of the best spots (under shade and near reviewing stands) will be occupied by 7 a.m., but many very good locations can still be found till around 8 a.m.
 After 8 a.m., it gets increasingly difficult to find good locations with nearby parking.
 If you're willing to do some walking, you can always find a suitable place to view the parade even after it is underway.
 The route is more than 2 miles long so you may want to do some reconnaissance before parade day.

 The parade is put on by the Arlington 4th of July Association, a nonprofit corporation which has as a primary activity the planning and conduct of the annual parade.
 Financial support for the parade is provided by local sponsors who contribute the funds required to finance the work of the Association.
-The Association does not engage in any other fund raising activities to support the parade.

 You will want to review the parade route, and if possible, scout out your location.
 Then you want to park outside the route on side streets or public lots, not on private business or residence areas.
 The police do tow vehicles illegally parked.